samueldsingh/data-engineering/interview_questions/15-oops.md

 - Encapsulation is the practice of **bundling the data (attributes) and methods (functions) that operate on the data into a single unit (the class)**.
 - It provides control over access to the data and promotes data integrity.
+- A class exhibits encapsulation by binding all the instance variables and methods into a single unit.
+- Object exhibit encapsulation when fields are initialized inside objects and methods are accessed logically.

 Example: In the "Person" class, we can encapsulate the `name` and `age` attributes by making them private and providing methods to access and update them.